bennettslin/BobtailMethodApp/README.md

 + Web Audio API.

 ## Things left to fix
++ Add bio to about page
++ Connect play buttons in howto page
++ Have key signature default to C major
++ remove name from user
++ add title to composition
++ hide friends list when not Facebook user

 ### Known knowns
 + Users should be able to update profiles, including uploading cover pictures.